RafRomB/imml/docs/main/overview.rst

 Free software
 -------------

-`iMML` is free software; you can redistribute it and/or modify it under the terms of the `GNU GPLv3`.
+`iMML` is free software; you can redistribute it and/or modify it under the terms of the `BSD 3-Clause License`.

 Contribute
 ------------